 When does Project SEARCH take place?

 The program typically takes places Monday through Friday during the Pinellas County Schools academic year.
-For the 2014-15 year, the program will begin in October 2014 and conclude in July 2015.

 How does Project SEARCH work at Johns Hopkins All Children's Hospital?

 Students participate in a 3-week orientation followed by three 10-week internship rotations within these departments: Environmental Services, Food Services and Rehabilitation Services.
 Students begin their day with an hour-long class, spend up to five hours learning job skills at their internship, then return to the classroom to reflect on their day, discuss challenges and evaluate progress.
 Each student will have two employment planning meetings during each internship period.
 After graduating from the program, the goal is for each student to find a job locally utilizing the work skills learned at Johns Hopkins All Children's Hospital.

 What makes Project SEARCH unique to Tampa Bay?